National City Bayfront

 Timeline & Funding

-The current anticipated timeline for Pepper Park improvements and expansion is as follows:
+The current anticipated timeline for Pepper Park Phase 1 improvements and future expansion is as follows:

 Community Workshops & Surveys